-Trump Didn't Meet Hurricane Victims When He Visited Texas And People Are Pissed
+Trump Didn't Meet Hurricane Harvey Victims In Texas & People Are Pissed

 On Tuesday, Aug.
 29, President Donald and Melania Trump visited Texas to survey the damage from Hurricane Harvey.
 This is a presidential tradition of sorts, as the leaders of the country are expected to be on hand when disasters happen to assure people that relief efforts will be made and to comfort victims.
 But the current president hit a bit of a stumbling block with his Texas visit as it's been made clear that Trump did not meet with Hurricane Harvey victims on his trip.